Doing God’s Work in Bluffton

 2015 – Sanctuary nearly doubled in size, and Music Suite added.

 The United Methodist Church is a connectional ministry – we are all connected to each other the local churches are connected.
 Together we can accomplish things we could not do on our own.
 Although the terminology takes some getting used to, our connection to the South Carolina Conference of the United Methodist Church provides training experiences, leadership experience, and opportunities to work together for the common good.
-As an example, our local unit of the United Methodist Women support 5 mission organizations throughout South Carolina.
-Our pastor, Rev. Joey is ordained as a minister by the Conference, and he is appointed to serve BUMC.

 We have a close connection to the founding of Methodism.
 John Wesley, founder of Methodism along with his brother Charles, joined James Oglethorpe, the founder of Georgia in (present day) Savannah in 1735, just two years after Oglethorpe landed.
 John and Charles, ministers of the Church of England, led a lively renewal movement within the Church which turned into an organized Methodist movement in the Colonies in the 1760s.
 John Wesley is perhaps best known by the words attributed to him that you see to the right.
 He may not have said these precise words, but they were embodied in his many sermons.